Australian court finds man guilty of plotting to blow up airliner

 Khaled and Mahmoud Khayat were arrested weeks later after a series of raids in Sydney.

-"The jury this afternoon returned a guilty verdict for Khaled and is still deliberating in respect of Mahmoud," a spokeswoman for the New South Wales Supreme Court said.
+"The jury this afternoon returned a guilty verdict for Khaled and is still deliberating in respect of Mahmoud," a spokesman for the New South Wales Supreme Court said yesterday.

 Police had alleged that high-grade military explosives used to make the bomb were sent by air cargo from Turkey as part of a plot "inspired and directed" by ISIS.